rlfriedman/color-picker-tool/README.md

 Made for a hackathon in a short time frame.
+Create and share color boards based on images.
 Try it out at: https://rlfriedman.github.io/color-picker-tool/

+Click on the image to select a color.
+To change an existing color swab, click on the swab and then select a color from the image.
+To share, simply share the URL!

+You can load images from publicly accessible image URLs by pasting them into the textfield and hitting enter.
+Try some from Imgur or Wikipedia!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).